IgnitedIce/IgnitedIce/README.md

 - Full-Stack web developer, most experienced in PHP
 - Started coding in Visual Basic around 2012
-- IT practical engineer (with a focus on Cybersecurity and specifically Fortinet firewalls)
+- ICT practical engineer (with a focus on Cybersecurity and specifically Fortinet firewalls)

 ### What I'm good at
 - React.js